-Whenever someone searches at a search engine, they not only get information in response to their search, but they also provide information to the search engine about the things they are searching for – information which the search engine might find useful in helping other searchers.
+Whenever someone searches at a search engine, they not only get information in response to their search, but they also provide information to the search engine about the things they are searching for – information that the search engine might find useful in helping other searchers.

 If a lot of people perform that first search, and then the same second search, or that same search within a search session, then the search engine might decide that the phrases are semantically related to each other.
-Knowing that relationship exists between search queries might help the search engine help people find things on the web, and it might help provide better advertisements from the search engine.
+Knowing that a relationship exists between search queries might help the search engine help people find things on the web, and it might help provide better advertisements from the search engine.

 Search engines may be able to learn a lot from searchers, by looking at the words that people search with and related searches performed by those searchers in the same search session.
 Search engines can also learn from the words chosen by advertisers who may choose to advertise on a search engine.

-If a search engine can determine that two words or phrases are related in meaning in a language or in logic, knowing that “semantic” relationship could allow advertisers “to broaden or focus their online advertisements to relevant potential customers and allows searchers to broaden or focus their Internet searches in order to obtain more relevant search results.”
+If a search engine can determine that two words or phrases are related in meaning in a language or logic, knowing that “semantic” relationship could allow advertisers “to broaden or focus their online advertisements to relevant potential customers and allows searchers to broaden or focus their Internet searches to obtain more relevant search results.”

 Imagine a search engine setting up a system that can determine semantically meaningful relationships between certain terms when those terms are searched with, and people click on particular pages when receiving those pages in response to those related terms.